crustymonkey/playeraid_modules/README.md

 * The best/easiest/highly recommended way to submit your contributions is through github here.
 If you've used it at all, there is workflow of: fork a repository, make edits, submit a pull request.
 This is the easiest for me to process/test.
 However, if github is a little intimidating, you can just zip up your directory and email a Dropbox (or similar) link to it for me (admin@splitstreams.com) to get it from you.  **Please don't send it as an attachment**
 * You will need to understand the basic concepts of construction of a YAML file, specifically [PyYAML](http://pyyaml.org/wiki/PyYAML).
 There are many tutorials on the internet covering YAML, but [this one](https://learn.getgrav.org/advanced/yaml) covers the very basics.
 It also has some other helpful links at the bottom of the page.
 Alternatively, you can use JSON instead of YAML, but it's a little more finicky to use and make valid.
+* You will either need to know some basic HTML, or [Markdown](https://daringfireball.net/projects/markdown/syntax).
+Markdown is recommended for simplicity.  **An issue with markdown:**  Currently, **images are not supported with markdown**.
+This will be added soon.
-* You should know some basic html.
-Basically, you will want to use `<p>` tags, `<b>` tags, `<i>` tags, and maybe list (`<ol>` and `<ul>`).
+    * If you are using HTML, you will want to use basic tags like `<p>` tags, `<b>` tags, `<i>` tags, and maybe list (`<ol>` and `<ul>`).
 You are only using these tags for some basic output formatting.
 You don't have to be any kind of html expert here.
+    * If you are using Markdown, I would highly recommend using the **Photosynthesis** player aid as an example.
+Note the use of `text: |` syntax for the multiline text blocks.
+This is important for markdown as the `|` will preserve your whitespace properly.

 The best advice here is just to look through some of the existing player aids and you should be able to figure out what you need to do.

 # Standards and Rules
 There are some things you will have to adhere to for your submissions to be used.
 They are pretty simple rules, and mostly obvious.

 * Your YAML/JSON **must be valid**.
 There are validators out there that will test these files for validity before submission.
 I will test them myself upon submission, but I would ask you make sure they are syntactically valid before submitting.
+You can also test them on the playeraid site.
+See Testing Your Module below.
 * Your YAML/JSON should be easily human readable.
 This means you need to use indentation for sub-sections and things should line up.
 If you submit an unindented mess, it will be rejected.
-* Your html snippets must be well formed.
+* If you choose to use HTML, your html snippets must be well formed.
 This basically means that you have to close your tags.
 So, for example, a `<p>` tag needs to have its closing `</p>` tag.
 Your submission will be rejected if it is not well formed.
 * `<script>` tags are forbidden.
 You cannot run any javascript from within your playeraids.
 There should never be a case where this is necessary.
 * I use an 80 character line limit for my files, **you do not have to**.
 I will not enforce this on anyone else.
 But, again, it should be properly indented and readable.
 * Your directories/files may only contain the following characters: "a" to "z" and underscore.
 Though multiple languages are supported in the data files themselves, the directories and files must follow this rule.